-Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 13, 2021.
+Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 19, 2022.

-- ✓ Note: Report students formerly designated as "first professional" in the graduate cells. - ✓ For information on reporting study abroad students please see: This Document at NCES.GOV
+- ✓ Note: Report students formerly designated as "first professional" in the graduate cells. - ✓ For information on reporting study abroad students please see: This Document at NCES.GOV - ✓ If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - ✓ In cases where gender information is not provided, please distribute across the two-binary categories.

-FUL L-TIME PART Г-ТІМЕ

-Men Women Men Women

-Undergraduate Students

-Degree-seeking, first-time freshmen students

-Other first-year, degree-seeking students

-All other degree-seeking undergraduate students

-Total degree-seeking undergraduate students

-All other undergraduates enrolled in credit courses

-Total Undergraduate Students

-Graduate Students

-Degree-seeking, first-time

-All other degree-seeking

-All other graduates enrolled in credit courses

-Total Graduate Students
+FULL-TIME PART-TI PART-TIME IE Men Women Another Gender Men Women Another Gender Undergraduate Students Undergraduate Students Degree-seeking, first- time, first-year students 116 108 Other first-year, degree-seeking students 5 3 All other degree-seeking undergraduate students 416 334 Total degree-seeking undergraduate students 537 445 All other undergraduates enrolled in credit courses Undergraduate Students 537 445 Graduate Students Graduate Students Degree-seeking, first-time 168 85 All other degree-seeking 759 407 All other graduates enrolled in credit courses Total Graduate Students 927 492 Total All Students 1464 937

-Total All Students
+Total All Undergraduates 982

-Total All Graduate Students
+Total All Graduate Students 1419

-Grand Total All Students
+Grand Total All Students 2401